cetdac-org/cetdac-help-center/docs/en/qa/README.md

 ```

-**If the user has created a BitApp account, the user's address can be obtained by the following method**
+**If the user has created a BitApp account, the user's address can be obtained by the following method:**

 ```js